df21-net/editor/README.md

 The **JED** code was provided in on 7/20/2005  by Alexei Novikov https://www.linkedin.com/in/alexei-n-02313714a/
 **Note:** While JED is an Jedi Knight editor, it is added here since it is also written in Delphi/Pascal and may assist in creation of a 3D preview for **WDFUSE**

-Original **WDFUSE** Author is Yves Borckmans https://www.linkedin.com/in/deathangel/ It is kept on github for preservation purposes (and hopefully additional features).
+Original **DFUSE** Author is Yves Borckmans https://www.linkedin.com/in/deathangel/ It is kept on github for preservation purposes (and hopefully additional features).

 You can find the compiled Windows version of DFUSE over here https://df-21.net/downloads/util.php